Yoshihisa Hirano (baseball): Orix Buffaloes (second stint)

 On February 6, 2021, Hirano signed a one-year, $1.4MM contract to return to the Orix Buffaloes of Nippon Professional Baseball, the team with which he had begun his career and pitched for from 2005 to 2017.

-On February 10, 2021, he held press conference.
+On October 2, 2023, he recorded his 250th save combined between his time in Japan and the USA.
+He became the 4th pitcher to reach over 250 saves, after Hitoki Iwase, Shingo Takatsu and Kazuhiro Sasaki.

 International career

 Hirano played for the Japanese National Team at the 2017 World Baseball Classic.
 After advancing to the championship round, Japan lost to the United States 2–1 in the semifinal, finishing the tournament in third place.
 Hirano earned a bronze medal for his performance in the games.